Popup Setting in MultiColumn ComboBox

 PopupOpening event

-The PopupOpening event triggers when the popup is opened.
-If you cancel this event, the popup remains closed.
+The PopupOpening event triggers just before the popup opens.
+Cancel this event to keep the popup closed.

 • RAZOR